 The key of the above passage is verses 6-7, where it talks about '...if you or your sons at all turn from following me...'
 If rulers wimp out, the nation is doomed.
 The whole nation is down the drain if the rulers are unfaithful.

 Another question: Does the Biblical principle still hold true?
-If the leaders of our nation have gone astray after gods (spelled with a small "g") of their own choosing, have we experienced the predicted nosedive in moral character of our nation that Solomon ?
+If the leaders of our nation have gone astray after gods (spelled with a small "g") of their own choosing, should we expect serious moral decay?
+Have we experienced it already?
 You tell me.

 Now let's look at 2 Kings 18:1-12:Now it came to pass in the third year of Hoshea the son of Elah, king of Israel, that Hezekiah the son of Ahaz, king of Judah, began to reign.
 2 He was twenty-five years old when he became king, and he reigned twenty-nine years in Jerusalem.
 His mother's name was Abi the daughter of Zechariah.
 3 And he did what was right in the sight of the LORD, according to all that his father David had done.
 4 He removed the high places and broke the sacred pillars, cut down the wooden image and broke in pieces the bronze serpent that Moses had made; for until those days the children of Israel burned incense to it, and called it Nehushtan.
 5 He trusted in the LORD God of Israel, so that after him was none like him among all the kings of Judah, nor who were before him.
 6 For he held fast to the LORD; he did not depart from following Him, but kept His commandments, which the LORD had commanded Moses.
 7 The LORD was with him; he prospered wherever he went.
 And he rebelled against the king of Assyria and did not serve him.
 8 He subdued the Philistines, as far as Gaza and its territory, from watchtower to fortified city.

-Let's stop here for a moment: How successful was this king who trusted and served God? [[Very much so.]]
+Let's stop here for a moment: How successful was this king who trusted and served God?
+Would you agree that he was one of the most-successful kings ever?
 Let's continue with verses 9 through 12:9 Now it came to pass in the fourth year of King Hezekiah, which was the seventh year of Hoshea the son of Elah, king of Israel, that Shalmaneser king of Assyria came up against Samaria and besieged it.
 10 And at the end of three years they took it.
 In the sixth year of Hezekiah, that is, the ninth year of Hoshea king of Israel, Samaria was taken.
 11 Then the king of Assyria carried Israel away captive to Assyria, and put them in Halah and by the Habor, the River of Gozan, and in the cities of the Medes, 12 because they did not obey the voice of the LORD their God, but transgressed His covenant and all that Moses the servant of the LORD had commanded; and they would neither hear nor do them.

-Obvious question: What was the long-term future for the rebellious northern tribes of Israel and their idolatrous kings? [[Not pleasant.]]
+Obvious question: What was the long-term future for the rebellious northern tribes of Israel and their idolatrous kings?
+Did they even have a long-term future?

-New question: In what way is the United States of the last 10 years morally superior to the ten northern tribes of Israel? [[Think hard.
-There might be something.]]
+New question: In what way is the United States of the last few decades morally superior to the ten northern tribes of Israel?
+Think hard.
+There might be something.

 To sum up: